 In accordance with By-Law D, being the General By-law of Havergal College, the roles and responsibilities of Governors/Directors are set out as follows.
-For those interested in becoming a Governor or participating as a community member on a Board Committee, complete and submit the Board of Governors and Committee Application Form by February 4, 2022.
+For those interested in becoming a Governor or participating as a community member on a Board Committee, please complete the Board of Governors Application Form by Friday, February 17, 2023.

 Duties & Number

 The affairs of the Corporation shall be managed by a board of directors who may be known and referred to as governors or directors.
-The board of directors shall consist of three (3) ex-officio directors, and seventeen (17) elected directors or such other number of directors as may be determined from time to time by special resolution.
+The board of directors shall consist of three (3) ex-officio directors, and fifteen (15) elected directors or such other number of directors as may be determined from time to time by special resolution.